kmurph73/doctests-via-ava/README.md

 Running `yarn doctest` (or the npm equivalent) will transform your doctests into regular ava tests, and then run them.
 Up to you whether to add `doctests` to `.gitignore` or not.

 _All_ this lib does is transform your doctests into regular ava tests.
 As such, it can only doctest exported functions (since it needs to import them from the original source).
+It's also your responsibility to install ava.

 For example, the above `sum` function would compile down to the ava test of: